 The Southwest Rapid Rewards Priority card offers two Rapid Rewards points for every dollar spent on Southwest and partner hotel/car rental purchase and one point per dollar spent on anything else.
 These points are valued at 1.2 cents per point redeemed.

-You’ll also receive 7,500 points during each annual anniversary, a $75 annual Southwest travel credit, four upgraded boardings per year, 20% back on in-flight purchases, and the ability to earn points towards qualification for both A-list elite status and a companion pass.
+You’ll also receive 7,500 points during each annual anniversary, a $75 annual Southwest travel credit, four upgraded boardings per year, 20% back on in-flight purchases of drinks and Wi-Fi, and the ability to earn points towards qualification for both A-list elite status and a companion pass.

 While most airline credit cards offer free checked bags to cardholders, Southwest already offers two free checked bags to every passenger.
 Southwest is also famous for its no change fee and no cancellation fee policies, for both paid and reward flights.
 All of which makes traveling Southwest a cinch.